 5 Ways Responsive Web Design Benefits Your SEO

-With the way mobile has dominated desktop over the last few years, you would think that responsive web design is already the standard for all websites, especially ones that are doing SEO.
+With the way mobile has dominated desktop over the last few years, you would think that responsive web design is all ready the standard for all websites, especially ones that are doing SEO.

 The funny thing is, about 60% of all websites still don’t display well on devices.
 Despite the myriad of statistics that show the benefits of having responsive web design, the response by many webmasters to the apparent demand for responsiveness remains slow at best.